kkr-97/Iinternship-Assignment/README.md

 Header: Contains the navigation menu with links to different sections of the website.

-Top Content: Highlights the main services offered by Raft.
+Main Content: Highlights the main services offered by Raft.

 Reviews: Displays customer reviews and ratings.